qiu-wanyong/FedPU-Health/README.md

 # FedPU-Health
-Abnormal Heart Sound Detection from Multi-federated Care1 Institutions with Only Positive and Unlabelled Data
+The Code of Abnormal Heart Sound Detection from Multi-federated Care1 Institutions with Only Positive and Unlabelled Data